CarlosNunezMX/novel-cool/README.md

 # NovelCool Scrapper 📖
-Dependecy-Lowest NovelCool scrapper for nodejs, just using `cheerio` for DOM parsing using ES6 for Classes and Modules
+Dependecy-Lowest NovelCool scrapper for nodejs, just using `node-html-parser` for DOM parsing using ES6 for Classes and Modules

 ## Now in npm 🥳